kyusign/hello-ys/README.md

 # SNS Dashboard

 This project collects daily view counts from YouTube, TikTok and Instagram channels and computes estimated revenue.
-A small Tkinter GUI lets you enter API credentials, channel URLs and CPM rates which are saved to `config.json`.
+A small Tkinter GUI asks for each channel URL and its CPM rate and stores them in `config.json`.

 ## Usage